zaphosting/docs/docs/vrising-firststeps-connect.md

 ![image](https://screensaver01.zap-hosting.com/index.php/s/4L86LFeqL8o96kn/preview)

 If you are running your V Rising server as an external dedicated server, your IP will be of the host machine and the Port will be the one which you have set in your configuration file (by default this is 9876).
-Check out our [Server Configuration](vrising-configuration.md) for more information about the port.
+Check out our [Server Configuration](vrising-configuration.md) guide for more information about the port.

 ### Connecting in-game